orenbenkiki/codnar/doc/story.markdown

 connect it to the narrative at the appropriate point.

-In the case of Code Narrator itself, the number of (raw) lines in the code itself is ~1800 lines, the number of test lines is ~1600 lines, while the number of narrative documentation lines is ~800 lines.
+In the case of Code Narrator itself, the number of (raw) lines in the code library itself is ~2100 lines, the number of test code lines is ~2200 lines, and the number of narrative documentation lines is only ~900 lines.
 Given narrative documentation are easier to write than system (or test) code, this indicates maintaining a narrative is not an unreasonable burden for a well-tested project.

 ### Code Narrator ###